qhhuang-ai/qhhuang-ai.github.io/_pages/about.md

 ------
 1. Editor Board Member and A.E. of Plos One (JCR, Q1)
 1. Editor Board Member of Current Machine Learning
+1. Young Editor Board Member of the Journal of Jiangsu University (Chinese Journal)
 1. Young Editor Board Member of the Journal of Guangdong University of Technology (Chinese Journal)
 1. Young Editor Board Member of Automation & Information Engineering (Chinese Journal)
 1. Editor Board Member of Forum for Education Studies